AndersenLab/dry-guide/docs/cloud.md

 ## S3

 S3 = simple storage service.
 We use it to store BAMs.
+The bucket name on AWS is `elegasnvariation.org`.

+S3 is used to store bam files.
+Originally, we stored BAM files of isotypes which represented groups of near-genetically identical strains.
+BAMs on S3 are stored as follows.

+* `/bam/` - Stores isotype-level bams.
+* `/bam/reference_strain/` - Stores reference-strain bams corresponding to each isotype.

 ## Fargate